-- Revisit prior learning.
-Make explicit links from previous lesson/previous year.
-Discuss how the unit links with other subjects, for example, science puberty/body parts. - Mixed ability groupings to allow peer support. - Peer collaboration.
+- Revisit of prior learning.
+This will involve looking at prior and specific vocabulary. - Mixed ability groupings to allow peer support. - Peer collaboration.
 Seating allows for peer or adult support. - Avoid the need for copying lots of information.
-For example, notes on interactive whiteboards can be printed off for all pupils. - The transition from whole-class to group or independent work, and back, is clearly signalled. - Extra opportunities and visits available for all, for example, a trip to Burnley College where pupils are given access to their science lab.
-Visits from parents, for example, GP/midwife. - Whole class brain breaks. - There is room for pupils with mobility difficulties to obtain their own resources, equipment and materials.
+For example, notes on interactive whiteboards can be printed off for all pupils. - The transition from whole-class to group or independent work, and back, is clearly signalled. - Extra opportunities and visits available for all Life Caravan visit, Mental Health Ambassadors visiting The Valley. - Whole class brain breaks. - There is room for pupils with mobility difficulties to obtain their own resources, equipment and materials.
 Furniture is suitable chairs and desks appropriate for age of children.
 Use of adjustable height tables, raised boards when needed. - Pupils can see and hear clearly, including communication from the teacher, peers and interactive board/screens within the classroom. iPads are provided for those pupils for visual and hearing aids. - Promotion of a calm learning environment.
 Appropriate noise levels dependent on task.
 Ear defenders available to support.
 Quiet and individual workstations used when required.
 Ease transitions through use of yoga upon entry after a playtime.
 Use of hessian/natural muted colours and materials for displays where possible, to avoid sensory overload and distraction for pupils which can be caused by classrooms that are 'too busy' with clutter and/or too much colour.